designstem/projects/waste/index.md

 ## Aviator Chair

-Zev Bianchi and Bcompact design used a fancier version of cutting and folding called **kerf bending** to make the **Aviator Chair** out of one sheet of plywood.
+Zev Bianchi and Bcompact design used a fancier version of cutting and folding called <var>kerf&nbsp;bending</var> to make the **Aviator Chair** out of one sheet of plywood.
 To the right you see there prototypes in paper.

 -